 Fig. 7(b) shows the behaviour of VFH with and without partial models.
 At very low VFH thresholds, the partial models have no effect.
-As the threshold increases, the partial models are allowed to incorrectly match clusters, causing an increase in the false positive rate relative to full models alone.
-But VFH with full models can only match the unoccluded clusters well and must allow many false positives in order to match the partially occluded clusters.
+As the threshold increases, the partial models are allowed to incorrectly match clusters, causing an increase in the false positive rate relative to complete models alone.
+But vanilla VFH using only complete models can only match the unoccluded clusters well and must allow many false positives in order to match the partially occluded clusters.
 However, VFH with partial models is able to classify all test clusters with a 23 point reduction in the FPR.
 This is because VFH with partial models can match partially occluded clusters using a tighter VFH threshold.

-Fig. 7(c) shows the behaviour of VPOD compared to VFH with full models.
-Fig. 7(c) shows that VPOD, through the use of partial models as in Fig. roc-partial, properly classified all test cases.
+Fig. 7(c) shows the behaviour of VPOD compared to VFH using complete models.
+Fig. 7(c) shows that VPOD, through the use of partial models, similar to Fig. 7(b), properly classified all test cases.
 Unlike VFH with partial models, VPOD classified all test cases with only a 1.3% false positive rate, due to the VPOD verification step.
 This allows VPOD to classify the partially occluded objects without introducing many false positives.